-The Chairman of the board of directors is expected to make all reasonable efforts to attend our annual stockholder meeting in person.
-If the Chairman is unable to attend an annual stockholder meeting for any reason, at least one other member of the board of directors is expected to attend in person.
+The chair of the board of directors is expected to make all reasonable efforts to attend our annual stockholder meeting in person.
+If the board chair is unable to attend an annual stockholder meeting for any reason, at least one other member of the board of directors is expected to attend in person.
 Other members of the board of directors are expected to attend our annual stockholder meeting in person if reasonably possible.
-The Company held its 2016 annual meeting on September 26, 2016.